mukta-strot/MarathiNotMaharashtrianBot/README.md

 4. Create a `.env` file in the root like the `.env.example` file.
 5. `python src/marathi-bot.py`

+## Contributing

+Contributions are welcome!
+Please use the `develop` branch for sending PRs.

+---

 ### SomaliNotSomalianBot reference -

 - [Reddit link](https://reddit.com/user/SomaliNotSomalianbot/)